francisco-polaco/sec-crypto-utils-2017-ist/README.md

 # Java-Crypto-Utils

 Well some families asked for a good API to use Java Crypto in their project.
-And in record time, we delivered.
+In record time, we delivered.

 ## Compilation and Installation
 The easy way to do this is by using maven and simply running the below command.